Ammar Campa-Najjar: 2022 mayoral campaign

-In 2022, Ammar unsuccessfully ran for the position of Mayor of Chula Vista, California — a city in San Diego County's South Bay region that is outside of the congressional district he previously claimed residency in.
+In 2022, Campa-Najjar unsuccessfully ran for the position of mayor of Chula Vista, California — a city in San Diego County's South Bay region that is outside the congressional district in which he previously claimed residency.

-In the June Primary election, Ammar received 22.56% of the vote, enabling him to progress to the general election.
-His Republican opponent was John McCann, a city councilman.
+In the June primary election, Campa-Najjar received 22.56% of the vote, enabling him to progress to the general election.
+His opponent was John McCann, a city councilman.
+McCann was elected mayor with 52% of the vote to Campa-Najjar's 48%.

+Navy reserve

+On August 31, 2023, Ammar Campa-Najjar was sworn in as an officer in the United States Navy Reserve.
+He was sworn in aboard the USS Midway Museum, which he described as surreal because at the same site in 2018, Duncan D. Hunter held a press conference and made racially charged attacks against Campa-Najjar.